fernandesleticia/cache-api/README.md

 * shoulda_matchers - Provides RSpec with additional matchers.
 Found at https://github.com/thoughtbot/shoulda-matchers
 * faker - A library for generating fake data found at https://github.com/faker-ruby/faker
 * database_cleaner - It literally cleans our test database to ensure a clean state in each test suite.
 Found at https://github.com/DatabaseCleaner/database_cleaner

+## Routes

+* getting transactions of a account in a range of days
+> /accounts/:id/transactions/:range_days